 The Council's senior management structure has changed significantly in recent years from operating under a Chief Executive/Director model along with a number of Heads of Service to the most recent restructure which, with effect from April 2015, saw the abolition of the posts of Chief Executive and Head of Central and Regeneration Services and the creation of two Director posts - Strategic Director (Head of Paid Service) and Corporate Director (Monitoring Officer and Returning Officer).

-The current organisational management structure is provided below:
+The current senior management structure is shown below:

-As at 31st March 2016 the Council's staffing establishment comprised 236 full time equivalent staff compared to 232 at 31/3/15.
+As at 31st March 2017 the Council's staffing establishment comprised 225.5 full time equivalent staff compared to 236 at 31 March 2016.